Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 It’s all about, say it with us, FAMILY!

-Five years of The Fate of the Furious has us cracking Coronas and revisiting the franchise that keeps getting crazier with every installment.
-We thought that Fate would be as bonkers as it got, but then F9: The Fast Saga happened.
-For all we know, the family (with Jason Momoa and Brie Larson in the mix this time) could be headed to Narnia in the two-part finale.
+Ahead of the May 19 release of Fast X, we're revisiting the franchise that keeps getting crazier with every installment.
+We thought that The Fate of the Furious would be as bonkers as it got, but then F9: The Fast Saga happened.
+For all we know, the family could be headed to Narnia in one of the finale films.

-If you’re new to these action-packed soap operas and you want to jump right in, the good news is that there are nine of them, plus one spin-off movie.
+If you’re new to these action-packed soap operas and you want to jump right in, the good news is that there are nine of them out already, plus one spin-off movie.
 You’ll have cars racing through your dreams for days.
-There’s only one hitch: to truly understand one aspect of the furious chronological storytelling, you shouldn’t watch the movies (mooooovies) in release order.
+There’s only one hitch: to truly understand one aspect of the furious chronological storytelling, you shouldn’t watch the movies in release order.
 A little mixing and matching could make this trip more enjoyable.

 Why, exactly?
 It’s mostly because we see a character “die” in one movie, and then he inexplicably shows up in later movies.
 He stays around for a while before he departs to go and appear in the movie where he supposedly dies.
 Watching this entry a little later in your adventure will make things make more sense.